Convergence of First-Order Methods for Constrained Nonconvex Optimization with Dependent Data: Introduction

-Similar results hold also for adaptive gradient descent (see Alg. \ref{algorithm:adagrad}) and momentum gradient descent (see Alg. \ref{algorithm:shb}). \end{corollary} This is the same rate of convergence for i.i.d. data case obtained in \cite{davis2019stochastic} in terms of gradient mapping as shown in Thm.~\ref{th: th_proj_sgd_smooth}.
-This improves the rate of convergence of stochastic algorithms for constrained nonconvex expected loss minimization with dependent data \cite{lyu2022convergence}, see Thm.~\ref{th: th_proj_sgd_smooth} for the details.
+This is the same rate of convergence as in the i.i.d. case, up to $\log$-factors, which was obtained in \citep{davis2019stochastic} in terms of gradient mapping as shown in Thm.~\ref{th: th_proj_sgd_smooth}.
+Hence our analysis shows that the convergence of the algorithm and the order of the rate of convergence are not affected by such statistical bias in sampling training data, which was described earlier in this subsection.
+Furthermore, our result improves the rate of convergence of stochastic algorithms for constrained nonconvex expected loss minimization with dependent data \citep{lyu2022convergence}, see Thm.~\ref{th: th_proj_sgd_smooth} for the details.
 Moreover, we extend our analysis to obtain similar results for such projected SGD algorithms as adaptive gradient algorithm AdaGrad (see Algorithm \ref{algorithm:adagrad} and Theorem \ref{th: th_adagrad}) and SGD with heavy ball momentum (see Algorithm \ref{algorithm:shb} and Theorem \ref{th: th_shb}).

-The crux of our approach is combining a more improved version of the Markovian bias analysis in~\cite{lyu2022convergence} and the projected SGD analysis for nonconvex optimization in~\cite{davis2019stochastic} using Moreu envelope.
-This approach lends itself to a simple and general analysis framework resulting in optimal complexity in terms of $\varepsilon$ dependence for constrained nonconvex optimization with dependent data.